SeungKang/ssh-instructions/ssh-instructions.md

     - Click the **Enabled** radio button for **SSH**

 ## Back on Client Machine

-1. In the `.ssh` directory, create a file called `known_hosts` note that it has no file extension.
-Edit the `know_hosts` file using a text editor and paste the public key of the server into this file.
-Save the file and close.
+1. In the `.ssh` directory, create a file called `known_hosts`.
+Note that it has no file extension.
+Edit the `known_hosts` file using a text editor and paste the public key of the server into this file.
+Save the file and close
     ```
     vim ~/.ssh/known_hosts
     ```